 - In this way, we can make the negative numbers red.

-3. Create Custom Number Format in Excel for Displaying Negative Numbers with Red Color
+3. Creating Custom Number Format to Mark Negative Numbers with Red Color

 If a built-in number format does not satisfy your requirements, you can create a custom number format.
 In this method, we will learn to create a custom number format to make negative numbers red.
 Let’s see the steps below.